Hugh Greene: Personal life

 Greene was married four times.
 In October 1934, he married Helga Mary (b.
 1916), the daughter of Samuel Guinness, a banker, of London.
 They had two sons; the couple divorced in 1948.
 In September 1951, he married Elaine Shaplen (b.
 1920), the daughter of Louis Gilbert, an accountant, of New York.
 They had two sons, and divorced in 1969.
 In May 1970, Greene married the German actress Tatjana Sais (1910–1981); they had lived together in the late 1940s.
 She died in 1981, and in December 1984, he married Sarah Mary Manning Grahame (b.
 1941), a script supervisor from Australia.
 There were no children of the third and fourth marriages.

 Greene died from cancer in King Edward VII's Hospital, London, on 19 February 1987.

 Honours

 Blue plaque in Addison Avenue in Notting Hill.

 Greene was appointed OBE in 1950 and knighted (KCMG) in 1964.
 He received honorary degrees from the University of East Anglia, the University of York and the Open University.
 The West German government awarded him the Grand Cross of the Order of Merit in 1977.
 In 1985 he received the Eduard Rhein Ring of Honour from the German Eduard Rhein Foundation for outstanding work related to the promotion of scientific research and of learning, the arts and culture.
 The road where the German radio station he helped to organise is located is now named after him (Hugh-Greene-Weg).

+Legacy

+Greene has been praised as one of the BBC's greatest Director-Generals, with Graham McCann stating:

+Greene is actually one of the true giants of the medium, responsible, directly or indirectly, for making possible many of the most courageous, imaginative, innovative and inspirational achievements that the form has ever seen...He was the new man for the new decade, and he knew it.
+It was time to move on, to stop looking back and start looking forward, and encourage a culture and a society that was starting to refresh itself from within...[he] contributed far more of lasting value to British culture and society than his detractors ever did.
+He was a man whose commitment was not to cliques or controversies but to what he regarded as the core moral values of any decent community: 'truthfulness, justice, freedom, compassion and tolerance'.
+At a time when public service broadcasting is in desperate need of a hero, it really ought to shine a light on the one in its own history."